umd-lib/reciprocal-borrowing/README.md

 # reciprocal-borrowing

-This Rails application is designed to work with Shibboleth and the InCommon Metadata federation to verify patron eligibility for reciprocal borrowing between members of the Big Ten Academic Alliance.
+This Rails application is designed to work with Shibboleth and the [InCommon](https://www.incommon.org/) identity management federation to verify patron eligibility for [reciprocal borrowing](https://www.btaa.org/projects/library/reciprocal-borrowing/introduction) between members of the [Big Ten Academic Alliance](https://www.btaa.org/).

 ## Quick Start